Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/README.md

 # Introduction

-This document provides an introduction to using the Xilinx&reg; Vitis&reg; Software Platform for using the Zynq&reg;-7000 SoC device.
-The examples are targeted for the Xilinx ZC702 Rev 1.0 evaluation board and the tools used are the Vivado&reg; Design Suite, the Vitis&trade; unified software platform and PetaLinux.
+This document provides an introduction to using the Xilinx&reg; Vitis&trade; unified software platform with the Zynq&reg;-7000 SoC device.
+The examples are targeted for the Xilinx ZC702 rev 1.0 evaluation board and the tools used are the Vivado&reg; Design Suite, the Vitis software platform, and PetaLinux.

-The examples in this document were created using the Xilinx tools running on Windows 10, 64-bit operating system, and PetaLinux on Linux 64-bit operating system.
+The examples in this document were created using the Xilinx tools running on a Windows 10 64-bit operating system, and PetaLinux on Linux 64-bit operating system.
 These examples focus on introducing you to the following aspects of embedded design.

 1. [Getting Started](./1-introduction.md)
 2. [Using the Zynq SoC Processing System](./2-using-zynq.md)